Umuzi-org/tech-department/content/topics/ncit/114050/_index.md

 The situation is simple for mature e-commerce businesses.
 At other businesses (e.g. early phase startups, more complex business models, etc.), it can be much harder to figure it out.
 For many of my clients, finding the single most important metric takes multi-hour-long internal workshops.

-workshop time – figuring out most important metrics But so far everyone has been able to find it.
+<iframe src="https://drive.google.com/file/d/158v8e5AAffhQzHkx8OKcLL71pEuE_eYC/preview" width="640" height="480"></iframe> workshop time – figuring out most important metrics
+But so far everyone has been able to find it.
 So can you!

 (5) Data Communication – data and information translated for business people